mim42/ctf-tracing-2020/README.md

 }
 ```

-Then I used this function to perform my binary search through the all possible Uuids.
+Then I used this function to perform my binary search throughout the flag space.

 ```rust
 fn main() {